Polynomial Width is Sufficient for Set Representation with High-dimensional Features: Introduction

-Another comment on our contributions is that Zweig and Bruna~\cite{zweig2022exponential} use difference in the needed dimension $L$ to illustrate the gap between DeepSets~\cite{zaheer2017deepset} and Relational Network~\cite{santoro2017simple} in their expressive powers, where the latter encodes set elements in a pairwise manner rather than in an element-wise separate manner.
-The gap well explains the empirical observation that Relational Network achieves better expressive power with smaller $L$~\cite{murphy2018janossy,wagstaff2019limitations}.
-Our theory does not violate such an observation while it shows that the gap can be reduced from an exponential order in $N$ and $D$ to a polynomial order.
-Moreover, many real-world applications have computation constraints where only DeepSets instead of Relational Network can be used, e.g., the neighbor aggregation operation in GNN being applied to large networks~\cite{hamilton2017inductive}, and hypergraph neural diffusion operations in hypergraph neural networks~\cite{wang2022equivariant}.
-Our theory points out that in this case, it is sufficient to use polynomial $L$ dimension to embed each element, while one needs to adopt a function $\rho$ with non-analytic activitions.
+Another comment on our contributions is that~\citet{zweig2022exponential} leverage difference in the needed dimension $L$, albeit with the complex analytic assumption, to illustrate the gap between DeepSets~\citep{zaheer2017deepset} and Relational Network~\citep{santoro2017simple} in their expressive powers, where the latter encodes set elements in a pairwise manner rather than in an element-wise separate manner.
+The gap well explains the empirical observation that Relational Network achieves better expressive power with smaller $L$~\citep{murphy2018janossy,wagstaff2019limitations}.
+Our theory does not violate such an observation while it shows that without the above strict assumption, the gap can be reduced from an exponential order in $N$ and $D$ to a polynomial order.

+\paragraph{Practical Implications.} Many real-world applications have computation constraints where only DeepSets instead of Relational Network can be used, e.g., the neighbor aggregation operation in GNN being applied to large networks~\citep{hamilton2017inductive}, and hypergraph neural diffusion operations in hypergraph neural networks~\citep{wang2022equivariant}.
+Our theory points out that in this case, it is sufficient to use polynomial $L$ dimension to embed each element, while one needs to adopt a decoder network $\rho$ with non-analytic activations.